You can ask us for an assessment if you think your child needs an Education, Health and Care Needs plan.

 To start the process off we'd ask you to complete:

-To help us make a decision about whether to carry out an assessment we need information from the school and up to date reports from any professionals who have worked the child or young person.
+To help us make a decision about whether to carry out an assessment we need information from the nursery or school and up to date reports from any professionals who have worked with the child or young person.

 To help you complete the form see the guide to when to request Education, Health and Care Needs Assessment (PDF document).